 Which type of provider do you need for your loved one or even yourself?

 There are many different types of providers in Maine.
 Here’s a brief explanation of professionals who are qualified to help make a diagnosis and provide effective counseling and/or medication:

 - Primary Care Physicians (PCP): Your loved one’s medical doctor has received basic training to recognize psychiatric disorders.
-This is a good place to begin, especially if your loved one has a relationship with his/her PCP, because the PCP is looking at the overall health picture and medical history.
+This is a good place to begin, especially if your loved one has a relationship with his/her PCP.

 - Psychiatrist: A psychiatrist is a medical doctor with special training in evaluating someone for a mental illness, making a diagnosis and treating with appropriate medication.